5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 Both values are handed over to (`GUPC` and `GPLD`) inside the Root Hub (RHUB).

-#### Adding an additional `Arg1` to `GUPC`
+#### Adding `Arg1` to `GUPC`
 First, take a look at the routine `GUPC`inside of the `RHUB` (Root Hub):

 ![GUPC](https://user-images.githubusercontent.com/76865553/137520755-8406844d-b16a-4f58-8e84-95e5122d5c06.png)

-In this case, it includes a Package (`PCKG`) with four values that are handed over to every USB ports in the method `_UPC`.
+In this case, it includes a Package (`PCKG`) with four values that are handed over to every USB port in the method `_UPC`.
 But as is, we currently only have control over the first value of the package (via `Arg0`), which describes the availablity of the port.
 But we also need control over the 2nd value in the package which declares the USB port type.
 Therefore, we need to modify the method `GUPC`:

 - In the Header, we change the `GUPC, 1,` to `GUPC, 2,` (since we want to control 2 values of this package)
 - Next, we add `PCKG [One] = Arg1`, so it hands over the 2nd package value to `_UPC` as well.
-- In the Package, we change the first value of to `0xFF` to enable all ports
+- In the Package, we change the first value of to `0xFF` to set the port "enabled"
-- Finally, we set the second package to `0x03`, which changes all ports to USB 2.0 and 3.0 with a Type A connector (the blue connetcors).
+- Finally, we set the second package to `0x03`, which changes the port type to USB 2.0 and 3.0 with a Type A connector (the blue connectors).

 Now we have control over a port's status (on/off or available/unavailabe) and what type it is.
-So we get this code snippet:
+We get this code snippet:

 ```swift
 Method (GUPC, 2, Serialized)